geekarist/tnpr/ARCHITECTURE.md

 `appcompat` implements components that supersed those that come with the Android SDK, it has better backward and forward compatibiliy e.g. `ActivityCompat`.

 `navigation` is the Jetpack component to implement navigation.
-It has drawbacks, mostly in the dependency relations it requires, but it was a simple way to design the app's navigation efficiently.
+It has drawbacks, mostly in the dependency relations it requires, but it was a simple way to design the app's navigation quickly.
 It also provides editing tools that offer a global view of the app's UI, as you'll see [in the Features section](#features-diagram).

 ### Features